Find and fix writing mistakes instantly

 - That lamb over there is plotting to overthrow this entire council.

-- Those lambs on the hill look suspicious, as well.
+- Those lambs on the hill look suspicious as well.

 The Distributive Determiner and Its Many Masks

 This type of determiner refers to individual items or members of a group.
 In your quest to define determiner, you’ll find that this class frequently overlaps with other categories.
 A distributive determiner contains a lot of words that act as quantifiers.

 Some examples of words in this category are each, every, either, neither, several, some, much, any, and all.
 These may also be called pre-determiners and quantifiers.